Croydon/voc-trainer/readme.md

  * MariaDB/MySQL >= 5.6

-In theory it should also work with PHP 5.3 and older version of the database, however neither it's recommend to run these versions, nor is it tested in any way.
+In theory it should also work with PHP 5.3 and older version of the database, however neither it's recommended to run these versions, nor is it tested in any way.

 Steps:
  * Import the database schema into your database